ProfHariSeldon/CppND-Capstone-Hello-World/README.md

 * **YES:** The project reads data from an external file or writes data to a file as part of the necessary operation of the program.
   * My Game::LoadImage method (in ./src/game.cpp) uses OpenCV 4's namedWindow method to pop up a window, uses OpenCV 4's imshow method to pop up an image, and uses OpenCV 4's Mat class to select the image to pop up.
 The image to pop up is randomized by my Game::CoinFlip and my Game::RandomImage methods (in ./src/game.cpp).
 * **YES:** The project accepts input from a user as part of the necessary operation of the program.
-  * My Game::ClassifyImage method (in ./src/game.cpp) uses OpenCV 4's TickMeter class to measure the number of milliseconds it takes for the user to press "c" to classify the image as a cat or "d" to classify the image as a dog and also records whether that classification was correct or not.
+  * My Game::ClassifyImage method (in ./src/game.cpp) uses OpenCV 4's waitKey method to wait for and record key presses and OpenCV 4's TickMeter class to measure the number of milliseconds it takes for the user to press "c" to classify the image as a cat or "d" to classify the image as a dog.
+Game::ClassifyImage also records whether that classification was correct or not.

 ### Object Oriented Programming
 * **YES:** The project code is organized into classes with class attributes to hold the data, and class methods to perform tasks.
 All class data members are explicitly specified as public, protected, or private.